Shayetet 15: Operations and Expansion (1953–1967)

 In 1956, three Italian-built torpedo boats were stationed at Eilat Naval Base, followed by three French vessels at Haifa Naval Base in 1957.

 Shelling of Kinneret (1955)

 Syrian forces harassed Israeli fishermen on the Sea of Galilee, prompting Shayetet 5 to bombard Syrian positions.
 The engagement resulted in Syrian casualties, one Israeli soldier wounded, and a damaged 57 mm cannon replaced post-action.

 Operation Resourcefulness (1956)

 After the Suez Crisis, two Israeli torpedo boats disguised as Italian vessels covertly evacuated hundreds of Jews from Port Said, with French ships rescuing an additional 170.

 Engagement at Sanafir (1957)

 A Shayetet 5 vessel patrolling near Sanafir Island was mistaken for an attacker by Saudi forces, triggering an exchange of fire.
 The Israeli boat struck a Saudi coastal battery, inflicting casualties.

 Beirut reconnaissance mission (1958)

-On July 9–10, 1958 the Shayetet 13 personnel were dispatched to carry out a reconnaissance mission in Beirut but their extraction proved to be a difficult task for which the torpedoes had to be mobilized.
+On July 9–10, 1958 the Shayetet 13 personnel were dispatched to carry out a reconnaissance mission in Beirut, but their extraction proved to be a difficult task for which the Torpedo Fleet had to be mobilized.